cryptonkid/CodeChallanges/CrackingInterviewBook/src/com/chapter4/trees/ReadMe.txt

 Find ancestors of given node in a Binary Tree
 Find the distance between given pairs of nodes in a binary tree Find Vertical Sum in a given Binary Tree
-Print nodes in vertical order of a given Binary Tree (Vertical Traversal) Find the diagonal sum of given binary tree
+Print nodes in vertical order of a given Binary Tree (Vertical Traversal) | solved : https://massivealgorithms.blogspot.com/2019/02/leetcode-987-vertical-order-traversal.html
+Find the diagonal sum of given binary tree
 Print Diagonal Traversal of Binary Tree
 Print corner nodes of every level in binary tree